DevsCornerGroup/Platform/CONTRIBUTING.md

 ## I want to help work on _VotePen_ by reviewing issues and PRs

 Thanks!
 We would really appreciate the help!
-Feel free to read our document on how to [respond to issues and PRs][responding to prs] and also check out how to become a [core contributor][core contributor].

 ## Why did my issue/PR get closed?